 That’s where a standing desk mat comes in.

-A well-chosen standing desk mat (also known as an anti fatigue mat or fatigue mat) is not just a nice-to-have accessory — it is an essential component of a safe and healthy standing workstation.
+A well-chosen standing desk mat (also known as an anti-fatigue mat or fatigue mat) is not just a nice-to-have accessory — it is an essential component of a safe and healthy standing workstation.

-In this guide, I’ll show you how to choose the best standing desk mat for your Australian workplace — drawing on the latest research, ergonomic standards, and lessons learned from numerous office fitouts across the business, government and education sectors.
+In this guide, we’ll show you how to choose the best standing desk mat for your Australian workplace — drawing on the latest research, ergonomic standards, and lessons learned from numerous office fitouts across the business, government and education sectors.

 Why Do You Need a Standing Desk Mat?